nih-cfde/use-case-library-build/library/uc-0002-explore-data-availability-to-build-policy.md

 should be filled by future initiatives.
 They would like to use the CFDE interface to download simple tables or graphs that show what assets exist, and where.

-Using a web browser, Jon uses a point and click interface to get a matrix of Uberon tissue terms by DCC.
-With a few more clicks, they get similar tables showing Species, and Assay Types by Program.
+From the CFDE portal home page, Jon uses the axis and stack by dropdown menus on the dynamic stacked bar plot to download a matrix of Anatomy terms by CF Program.
+With the same procedure, they download similar tables showing Species and Assay Types by CF Program.

 Since these are simple matrices, Jon can re-plot the data in almost any piece of plotting software, or look at the results in Excel.
 Jon downloads